ddies/usebot/README.md

-# week
+# use
-weekbot by me
+usebot by me